-The AUZKIN LED Driving Lights are really bright driving lights also double as fog lights and come at a good price.
+The Ridgehorese LED 6 Inch Bar Lights are really bright driving lights also double as fog lights and come at a good price.
 They’ll not only work on your vehicle, but they’ll also easily attach to your ATV or dirt bike.
-These lights have heat dissipation technology and are fully submersible, which is great if you like to splash through the mud.
+These lights have heat dissipation technology and are waterproof, which is great when you’re making those creek crossings or splashing through the mud.

 Nilight LED Spot & Flood Combo Bar Driving Lights